jnichols-git/matcha/README.md

 - Flexible routing--handle your API specifications with ease
 - Extensible components for edge cases and integration with 3rd-party tools
 - High performance that scales to larger APIs
-- Comprehensive and passing test coverage, and extensive benchmarks to track performance
+- Comprehensive and passing test coverage, and extensive benchmarks to track performance on key features
-- Easy conversion from standard library; uses stdlib handler signatures
+- Easy conversion from standard library; uses stdlib handler signatures and types
 - Zero dependencies, zero dependency management

-For a preview of what's upcoming, see our [roadmap](docs/roadmap.md).

 ## Installation